Talishar/Talishar-FE/README.md

-# Getting started with FaB-Online-React-Client
+# Getting started with Talishar-React-Client

-This is a new front end client for fleshandbloodonline.com - completely separate from the back end.
+This is a new front end client for talishar.net - completely separate from the back end.
 The players will be using this app to connect to the servers eventually, we hope.

 ## Project